neerajkumar/active_resource_associatable/README.md

 # ActiveResourceAssociatable

 This gem is used to establish the association between your ActiveResource class to ActiveRecord class.
+Why?
+Because there is no other ruby library to provide such functionality.
+Its simple and taking care of all options, scopes etc with your associations.

 ## Installation